Please link this guide if you use it as a reference for your own content

 A Thousand Floating Dreams

 Stemming from being a 5-star weapon itself, Thousand Floating Dreams does carry the highest constant EM substat value of any Catalyst at 265 EM.
-With this, along with the additional DMG% buffs from its passive, as it will be uncommon to gain further EM via its passive due to Lisa wanting reaction ownership over another Electro Unit, Thousand Floating Dreams can result in the maximum total rotational damage in Lisa’s Reaction teams.
+With this, along with the additional DMG% buffs from its passive, as it will be uncommon to gain further EM via its passive due to Lisa wanting reaction ownership over another Electro teammate, Thousand Floating Dreams can result in the maximum total rotational damage in Lisa’s Reaction teams.

 Regardless, Fruit of Fulfillment is practically directly on par with Thousand Floating Dreams’ damage output and, genuinely, remains triumphant over Thousand Floating Dreams because of Fruit of Fulfillment’s ever-valuable boost in ER%.